The World Vodka Games

 ‘Yes let’s go!’

-‘However, you must not show that you are drunk, it’s not allowed’ says Nur, while after making this statement he starts dangerously tilting backwards and almost rolling down the hill.
-Eventually we have to carry him down the hill.
-‘I don’t think you have worry about us showing that we are drunk Nur’.
+‘However, you must not show that you are drunk, it’s not allowed’ says Nur, while after making this statement, starts dangerously tilting backwards and almost rolling down the hill.
+Eventually, we have to carry him down the hill.
+‘I don’t think you have worry about us revealing that we are drunk, Nur’.

 We arrive at the party and it is the greatest scene ever.
 In between some yurts the most colourful collection of people has gathered and are dancing wildly, shouting, clapping, singing or playing the accordion and tambourine.
-Everybody starts talking with us, enquiring where we from and we have to show our moves on the ‘dancefloor’, supported by loud cheers of the crowd.
+Everybody starts talking with us, enquiring where we from, taking selfies and urging us to show our moves on the ‘dancefloor’, supported by loud cheers of the crowd.
 It doesn’t take long of course before we are we are kindly but urgently requested to sing a Dutch song for everyone.
 I carefully manoeuvre myself out of this one and let Bart take on this honour.
-Fearlessly he takes the stage and his rendition of a very bad Dutch folk song catches on with the crowd, who starts clapping along and cheering ecstatically.
+Fearlessly, he takes the stage and his rendition of a very bad Dutch folk song catches on with the crowd, who start clapping along and cheering ecstatically.

 After a while we leave the party revelry and retreat somewhere between the yurts to get a rest.

 Nur goes down first.
-Spread out like a sea star in the grass, while his Kalpak hat that never leaves his head, has given up as well and rolled off somewhere in the grass.
+Spread out like a sea star in the grass, while his Kalpak hat that never leaves his head has given up as well and rolled off somewhere in the grass.
 I look to Ulan-Bek.
 Tireless he continues to tell stories.
-He looks just as sober before his first glass of vodka.
+He looks just as sober as before his first glass of vodka.
 Every now and then he hold his phone with a text in Google translate in front of my face, but I’m seeing double by now and cannot read it anymore.
-Then Bart retreats from the interaction and drops down as well.
+Then Bart retreats from the interaction by dropping down as well.

 Ulan-Bek asks me something and with a lot of effort I squint my eyes and read, ‘shall I recite my self-written poems?’
 Fuck yes, you legend, please do.
 I let myself fall on my back as well whilst the calm voice of Ulan-Bek in that strange sounding, alien language has a soothing and calming effect on me.